build-trust/ockam/examples/command/portals/snowflake/example-6/README.md

-# Ockam node as a Snowflake app
+# Use the Ockam node Snowflake application to connect to a private Postgres database

 ![Architecture](diagram.png)

-This example shows how to use the Ockam Snowflake native application to query a private Postgres database.
+This example shows how to use the Ockam node Snowflake application to query a private Postgres database.

-There are three main steps involved in that setup:

-1. Enroll with an Ockam and create the credentials necessary to establish a secure channel between the Snowflake native application and Postgres.
-2. Setup a Postgres database.
-3. Deploy a Snowflake native app which will query the Postgres database.

-The communication between Snowflake and Postgres will be mediated by two Ockam nodes, the first one running inside the Snowflake native application and the second one running alongside the private Postgres database.
+We will:

+1. Create a Snowflake test environment and role.
+1. Start a Postgres database locally with an Ockam TCP outlet node.
+1. Instantiate the Ockam node Snowflake application to access the TCP outlet via a relay.
+1. Deploy a Snowflake application with a Postgres client accessing the database as if it was colocated inside Snowflake.
+1. Show that we can select data from the private database and insert it into a Snowflake table.

 ## Prerequisites